Unit F, Livingstone Way, Taunton, Somerset, TA2 6BD, GB

 I started practicing yoga for the physical benefits, such as flexibility, but then noticed how it positively impacted my emotional well-being, feeling more grounded and less anxious, giving me a sense of calm.
 I want people doing my class to leave with that same feeling.

 Adam’s yoga practice has ebbed and flowed throughout the years.
 At first he practiced to build confidence for performing on stage then the embodiment of philosophy came into play and it changed his life.
 In his yoga classes he infuses expressive movement, a playful nature and a conscious approach that all bodies are different.
 He truly believes in the transformational power of yoga and wants to share it with the world with the hope of making it a more wonderful place to be in.

 Cristine found yoga in her search of clarity and deeper connection with her body.
 A lover of body movement and food.

 She became a certified yoga instructor back in 2018 after a shoulder injury.
-Her background is Volleyball, Weightlifting and Crossfit.
+Her background is Volleyball, Weightlifting and Functional Fitness.
 Cristine brings a playful and high energy classes, whilst helping her students connect with oneself and provide a strong practice that her student can take away on their daily lives.